pachyderm/pachyderm/doc/deployment/deploy_troubleshooting.md

 #### Symptom

-After running `kops rolling-update`, `kubectl` (and/or `pachctl`) cannot connect to the cluster.
-All `kubectl` requests hang.
+After running `kops rolling-update`, `kubectl` (and/or `pachctl`) all requests hang and you can't connect to the cluster.

 #### Recourse

 First get your cluster name.
-This will be in the deploy logs you saved from running `aws.sh` (if you utilized the [one shot deployment](http://docs.pachyderm.io/en/latest/deployment/amazon_web_services.html#one-shot-script)), or can be retrieved via `kops get clusters`.
+You can easily locate that information by running `kops get clusters`.
+If you used the one shot deployment](http://docs.pachyderm.io/en/latest/deployment/amazon_web_services.html#one-shot-script), you can also get this info in the deploy logs you created by `aws.sh`.

 Then you'll need to grab the new public IP address of your master node.
 The master node will be named something like `master-us-west-2a.masters.somerandomstring.kubernetes.com`